Where to start?

 · White lines are simply additional cue points in the score to help you stay in-sync during a musical selection.
 They are often used during shifts in tempo to give you a visual guide of where certain measures need to line up with the film.

-The white circular flashes on screen are a tool to help indicate tempo.
-Flashes occur on screen at the beginning of cues as well as during tempo transitions.
-The flashes will occur on every beat within a bar (or at least the number of beats indicated in the score).
-Every flash on screen is paired with an indicator in the score that looks like a plus sign within a circle.
+The white circular flashes ("punches") on screen are a tool to help indicate tempo.
+Punches occur on screen at the beginning of cues as well as during tempo transitions.
+The punches will occur on every beat within a bar (or at least the number of beats indicated in the score).
+Every punch on screen is paired with an indicator in the score that looks like a plus sign within a circle.

 Who should be on click?